All Year: Yes

 This is Henning writing.

 Lets have a great time together and fill our place with life!

-Also in this house live Rike and our five year old daughter, Freya.
+Also in this house live Rike and our almost seven year old daughter, Freya.

 Some people rent rooms for weekend bugouts from Berlin and we have two holiday apartments, one of them still in the works.

 We have seven sheep living in our orchard and three chicken.
 We eat the chickens eggs, apart from that we let

 the animals live their lifes, only disturbed when their claws need to be shortened or the wool needs to be cut, speaking about the sheep now :-).
 We recently got three rabbits, too, just because they are adorable.